Trey Hendrickson Trade Odds

 Fact Checked by Jim Tomlin

-This means Hendrickson will become a free agent at the end of the 2025 season, so BetOhio.com – your source for all things related to Ohio sports betting – is updating its odds to determine where Hendrickson will play in 2026.
+Hendrickson will also become a free agent at the end of the 2025 season, so BetOhio.com – your source for all things related to Ohio sports betting – is updating its odds to determine where Hendrickson will play in 2026 with the Bengals struggling at 3-6.

 Trey Hendrickson Next Team Odds for 2026